 Yerevan street scenes.

-Liked these water fountains.
+Liked this water fountain

 Stumbled across an Armenian cultural display and asked these two cuties in traditional dress if I could take their photo.
 They happily obliged.